SERVING SIZE: 1/4 c

 (Not you?
 Keep scrolling!)

 View Other Ingredients for SpringBarley is recommended for Spring.
-Check out these other Spring ingredients here.
+Check out these other Spring foods here.

 Comments & Impressions of 'Barley'Do you like 'barley'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'barley'?